 A selected item will show squares on its boundaries; moving one of them with the mouse, will resize the item in the corresponding direction.
 While resizing, holding Shift will maintain the aspect ratio.
-Holding Alt will resize from the item center.
+Holding Ctrl will resize from the item center.

 The correct position for an item can be obtained using snapping to grid or smart guides.
-Guides are set by clicking and dragging in the rulers.
-Guides are moved by clicking in the ruler, level with the guide and dragging to a new place.
-To delete a guide move it off the canvas.
 If you need to disable the snap on the fly just hold Ctrl while moving the mouse.